prajjwalsinghzz14/BlackNWhite/README.md

 # BlackNWhite
 A two players black and white board game.
-It is build on Libgdx framework oF Java.
+It is build on Libgdx framework of Java.

 ## Basic Rules: